Police say 10 wounded following shooting at New Jersey bar

 TRENTON, N.J. – New Jersey police say 10 people have been wounded following a shooting at a Trenton bar.

 Authorities say police were notified of gunfire at about 12:25 a.m.
-Saturday outside the J&J Liquor & Bar in the 300 block of Brunswick Avenue.
-Arriving officers found several victims in and around the bar.
+Saturday outside a bar in the 300 block of Brunswick Avenue.
+Arriving officers found several victims in and around the unidentified bar.

 Trenton police spokesman Capt.
 Stephen Varn said five men and five women were transported to local hospitals.
 He said one victim was critically wounded and taken into emergency surgery.